Skip to content

 Mechanistic and early-stage human work (e.g. ophthalmology); no performance or recovery outcome trials.

 Evidence grades are editorial and deliberately conservative — they reflect the strength of the human evidence for the use each peptide is marketed for, not its mechanism or popularity.
+FDA status and compounding are separate axes: a compound can have real pharmacology yet no approval, and “research-only” means it is sold gray-market, not as an approved or legitimately compounded human product.
 Tap any source to read the primary literature.

 How we grade